ahlstromcj/seq66/README.md

-# README for Seq66 0.99.4 2023-05-13
+# README for Seq66 0.99.5 2023-05-16

-__Seq66__: MIDI sequencer and live-looper with a hardware-sampler grid interface, pattern sets/banks, pattern triggers, and playlists for song management.
-Includes a scale and chord-aware piano-roll, song editor for creative composition, and control and display via MIDI automation for live performance.
-Mute-groups enable/disable multiple patterns with one control.
-Supports NSM (Non/New Session Manager) on Linux; can also run headless.
+__Seq66__: MIDI sequencer/live-looper with a hardware-sampler grid interface;
+pattern banks and triggers, and playlists for song management; a scale and chord-aware piano-roll; song layout for creative composition; and control/status via MIDI automation for live performance.
+Mute-groups enable/disable multiple patterns at once.
+Supports the Non/New Session Manager; can also run headless.
+Works in a space as small as 725x500 pixels (less if window decoration removed).
 It does not support audio samples, just MIDI.

 __Seq66__ is a major refactoring of Sequencer64/Kepler34/Seq24 with modern C++ and new features.
 Linux and Windows users can build this application from source code.
 See the extensive INSTALL file.
 Includes a comprehensive PDF user-manual.

-Some proposed features will be pushed off to Seq66v2; see the bottom of the TODO file.

 Support sites (still in progress):